mikaelho/pythonista-uiconstraints/README.md

     C(view1).top == C(view2).bottom_padding

+Please see a later section for the full constraint syntax.

 In practice, you usually need to set more than one constraint per view, so it makes sense to use separate variables, for readability and ease of typing:

     button_c = Constrain(button)